jgaa/restc-cpp/README.md

 version of Amazon AWS using libcurl - and - well, I had no strong urge to repeat that experience.
 So I decided to spend a week creating my own HTTP Client library using boost::asio with Json serialization/deserialization.
-(Thanks to Microsoft persistent contempt for any C++ standards, it took a little longer to finish, as the json conversion is based on complex template meta-programming.
+(Thanks to Microsoft persistent delay in implementing C++ standards, it took a little longer to finish, as the json conversion is based on complex template meta-programming.
 I had some quite beautiful code working with clang and g++, but I had to break it up and do ugly work-arounds to make it work with MSVC.
 I hope I can refactor it into boost::hana some day.
-However, last time I checked, Micro$oft had still not implemented proper C++14 support - and hana was yet not working with their compiler).
+However, last time I checked, Microsoft had still not implemented proper C++14 support - and hana was yet not working with their compiler).

 In the fall / winter of 2016, I threw some more hours into the project and added features that was not really required for the problem I started out to solve, but who